czhaoca/airport-flight-data-collector/README.md

 Make sure to add `CLOUDFLARE_API_TOKEN`, `GITHUB_TOKEN`, `GITHUB_USERNAME`, and `GITHUB_REPO` to your GitHub repository secrets.

-[... keep the rest of the content the same, but add the following to the Troubleshooting section ...]

-- If you're having issues with environment variables, make sure they are correctly set in your `.env` file and in your Wrangler secrets.
-- For GitHub Actions deployment, ensure all necessary secrets are added to your GitHub repository settings.

 ## Adding New Airports

 To add a new airport, modify the `handleScheduled` function in `src/index.js`: